-The importance to business of Customer Relationship Management (CRM) technologies is still growing, due to its contributions to optimisation and efficiency in sales activity.
+The importance of Customer Relationship Management (CRM) technologies is still growing, due to its contributions to optimisation and efficiency in sales process.
 Here we offer 4 simple ways that CRM technology helps you to shorten your sales cycle and boost your team’s productivity.

 Identify new sales opportunities